rbisdorff/Digraph3/docSphinx/tutorial.rst

    :width: 400 px
    :align: center

-   Ranked heatmap of the performance table
+   Ranked heat map of the performance table

 There is no doubt that action *a03*, with a performance in the highest quintile in five out of seven criteria, appears definitely to be best performing.
 Action *a05* shows a more or less average performance on most criteria, whereas action *a02* appears to be the weakest alternative.